-One of the first surprises our clients have when they make the decision to use tile or stone for their home renovation projects is the cost.
-But installed correctly, tile will last as long as you are in your house.
+One of the first surprises homeowners have, when the decision is made to use tile or stone for their home renovation projects, is the cost.
+But, when installed correctly, tile will last as long as you are in your house.
 And with proper maintenance, it will stay as beautiful as the day it was installed.
 And let's face it, it's hard to find anything else that can take so much abuse and keep on going.

-Once we have finished our mud (mortar) work and the mortar mess is cleaned up, we are ready to lay the tile.
+Once contractors have finished our mud (mortar) work and the mortar mess is cleaned up, the new tile is ready.
 At this point, homeowners always say, "That looks like fun."
 They stand back and observe, thinking to themselves, "How come I hired them?
 I could do that myself.
 Looks pretty easy.
 Just slap it on the wall and up it goes, right?"

 It might look easy, but anyone who does his job professionally should make it look easy.
 If you slap tile up on the wall, that's the look you'll get—slapped up on the wall.
 People we know who have tried to do it themselves say to us, "It started off okay, but then it started to get away from me and turned ugly.
 I'll never lay tile myself again."